One easy way to configure all your workloads. Everywhere.

 01

-Create a score.yaml file for the application
+Create a score.yaml file for your workload

 apiVersion: score.dev/v1b1